JBT41/Production-data-pipeline-automation/README.md

 This repository demonstrates a production-style automated data pipeline built with Python, designed around safety, observability, and controlled data promotion.

+This pipeline was developed by myself as an Application Support Analyst for Barratt Redrow to automate a manual data ingestion task. this is a project that is used in a prod environment.

 The pipeline follows a staging-first approach commonly used in enterprise and regulated environments, where incoming data is fully validated before being promoted to a live table.
 The design prioritises reliability, recoverability, and clarity of failure over raw throughput.

-This project is intended as a reference implementation for Automation Engineer, DevOps Engineer, and Platform Engineer roles.

 ## Key Design Principles